What are Good Rules for Playset Safety for Kids?

 - Don’t push or shove.
 The more kids playing on a playset, the more likely there are going to be issues.
 This can be mitigated by making sure that all children who are playing understand that pushing, shoving, or rough housing on playset equipment can be dangerous for themselves and others.
 Nice personal play equals a nice playtime for everyone.

 - Don’t use a wet playset.
-Whether it’s damp from morning dew or it’s raining outside, a wet playset can cause increased falls and slips.
+Whether it’s raining outside or just damp from morning dew, a wet playset can cause increased falls and slips.
 Kids should always wait for a playset to be dry before playing.

-Childhood is a magical time, and no place is better for your child’s imagination to run wild than a playground.
-By providing kids with rules for their time on a playset, you can help them minimize accidents and make sure playtime stays fun.
+Childhood is a magical time, and nothing promotes that magic quite like a playset.
+By providing kids with a set of playset rules, you can help them minimize accidents and make sure playtime stays fun.

-To get started with your own customizable playset perfect for your child’s abilities, Rainbow Play provides hundreds of combinations for yards of any size and kids of any age.
-Design your own playset with our interactive playset builder.
+To build the perfect playset for your child, Rainbow Play provides hundreds of combinations for yards of any size and kids of any age.
+Design your own playset now with our interactive playset builder.